YanaKochneva/ML_services_kc/README.md

-Programming project as part of the Karpov Courses program.
+Educational project as part of the Karpov Courses program.